SarunaMaharjan/ETL-Task/README.md

 ## Data Description

-The data set consists of anonymized sample data in JSON format.
-It includes the following collections:
+The data set consists of following collections:
 - **clients**: Information about our clients.
 - **suppliers**: Information on the web shops we search for pricing data.
 - **sonar_runs**: Price research for a client, performed by our scraping framework, Sonar.